pedrofreitascampos/locintel/README.md

 das_route.geometry.to_poyline()
 ```

+### quality

-### analytics: quality assessment suite for location intelligence products like routes and respective travel times
+Analytics suite for quality of location intelligence products like routes and respective travel times.

 __Example: Generate random route plan in polygon__